fudge-py/fudge/docs/using-fudge.rst

     >>> fudge.verify()

-And, finally, restore the original object for sanity:
+Aha, no errors, which means it was successful.
+Finally, revert the patched object like this:

 .. doctest::